jkwill87/mapi/readme.rst

 License
 =======

 MIT.
-See lisense.txt for details.
+See license.txt for details.

 Notes